Cancer Research UK logo.

 • cisplatin and etoposide with durvalumab

 Small cell lung cancer usually responds well to these treatments.
-But researchers are continuing to test other combinations to see if they can either improve the results, lessen the side effects, or both.
+Researchers continue to test new combinations to see if they can either improve the results, lessen the side effects, or both.

 If your cancer comes back

 If your cancer comes back, you might have further treatment.
-Some treatments might be as part of a trial.
+This may include standard treatments or a clinical trial.
 Possible treatment options include:

 • carboplatin and etoposide